 But you don’t have personal convictions or expectations from a relationship.
-In fact, it is not uncommon to find a relationship addict engage in double or even triple dating.
+In fact, it is not uncommon to find a relationship addict double or even triple dating.

 This act in itself opens up an individual to a toxic relationship.
 There is a need to take a pause, learn the rudiments of a relationship, know what your expectations are, develop yourself (personality, character, academics, career, etc) before entertaining the thought of another relationship.